James Callaghan: Personal life

 In 1968, Callaghan purchased a farm in Ringmer, East Sussex, and in his retirement he and his wife commenced full time farming there.

 Although there is much doubt about how much belief Callaghan retained into adult life, the Baptist nonconformist ethic was a profound influence throughout all of his public and private life.
-It is claimed that Callaghan was an atheist, who lost his belief in God while he was working as a trade union official.
+It has been claimed that Callaghan was an atheist, who lost his belief in God while he was working as a trade union official.
 His son Michael Callaghan disagrees: "My father, Jim Callaghan, was brought up as a practising Baptist and as a young man was a Sunday school teacher.
 As a young man embracing socialism, he had difficulties reconciling his new beliefs with the teachings of his church, but he was persuaded to stay in his Baptist chapel. [...]
 Incidentally, the title of his autobiography is 'Time and Chance', a quote from Ecclesiastes 9:11."

 Death

 Callaghan's ashes were scattered in the flowerbed around the Peter Pan statue (pictured in 2008) at London's Great Ormond Street Hospital.

 Callaghan died from lobar pneumonia, cardiac failure and kidney failure, on 26 March 2005.
-He died just one day before his 93rd birthday and 11 days after his wife of 67 years, who had spent the last four years of her life in a nursing home due to Alzheimer's disease.
-After her death, Callaghan moved into her former room at the nursing home in Burgess Hill, Sussex, and spent his final days there.
-He died as Britain's longest-lived former prime minister, having surpassed Harold Macmillan's record 39 days earlier.
-Callaghan died four months before former prime minister Edward Heath.
+His death came one day before his 93rd birthday and 11 days after that of his wife of 67 years, who had spent her final four years in a nursing home due to Alzheimer's disease.
+Following her death, Callaghan moved into her former room at the nursing home in Burgess Hill, Sussex, where he spent his last days.
+He died as Britain's longest-lived former prime minister, having surpassed Harold Macmillan's record 39 days earlier and four months before the death of former prime minister Edward Heath.

-Lord Callaghan was cremated, and his ashes were scattered in a flowerbed around the base of the Peter Pan statue near the entrance of London's Great Ormond Street Hospital, where his wife had formerly been chair of the board of governors.
+Callaghan was cremated, and his ashes were scattered in a flowerbed around the base of the Peter Pan statue near the entrance to London's Great Ormond Street Hospital, where his wife had previously served as chair of the board of governors.

-His Order of the Garter Banner was transferred from St George's Chapel, Windsor Castle to Llandaff Cathedral in Cardiff following his death.
+His Order of the Garter Banner was transferred from St George's Chapel, Windsor Castle, to Llandaff Cathedral in Cardiff after his death.